yan-duarte/yan-duarte.github.io/_posts/2016-09-12-RMP-Assignment3.md

 The complete program for this assignment can be download [here](https://yan-duarte.github.io/archives/rmp-assignment3.py) and the dataset [here](https://yan-duarte.github.io/archives/separatedData.csv).

 ## **Test a Basic Linear Regression Model**

+Summarize what you found.
+Discuss the results for the associations between all of your explanatory variables and your response variable.
+Make sure to include statistical results (Beta coefficients and p-values) in your summary.

+Report whether or not your results supported your hypothesis for the association between your primary explanatory response variable.

+Discuss whether or not there was evidence of confounding for the association between your primary explanatory and response variable.

+Generate regression diagnostic plots and write a few sentences describing what these plots tell you about your regression model in terms of the distribution of the residuals, model fit, influential observations, and outliers.

+Include your multiple regression output in your blog.